-- Pupils in this Pathway are required to make 4 choices. - A language must be one of these choices. - History or Geography must be one of these choices. - It is also recommended that pupils choose a practical/creative subject in order to ensure a balanced curriculum.
+Pupils in this Pathway are required to make 4 choices.

+It is also recommended that pupils choose a practical/creative subject in order to ensure a balanced curriculum.

 X3 Y3 X4 Y4 X5 Y5

 CORE

 - Pupils in this Pathway are required to make 4 choices. - We would strongly advise all pupils to continue with their language. - History or Geography must be one of these choices. - It is also recommended that pupils choose a practical/creative subject in order to ensure a balanced curriculum.